-Applying for a job can be overwhelming.
-This information and advice will help and guide you through the application process.
+Applying for a job can be overwhelming and the process may seem complex.
+This information and advice will help and guide you through the application process and our recruitment policies.

 We list all our jobs on this website, but in order to apply for a role, you need a Civil Service Jobs account.
 You can create an account easily with any email address.

-Once you have a Civil Service Jobs account, you can set up saved jobs searches and notifications using common criteria, such as location, grade and type of role.
+Once you have a Civil Service Jobs account, you can set up saved job searches and notifications using location, grade and type of role.
 You will also be able to apply for roles and save your applications so you can return to them later.

 Diversity and Inclusion